ShowcaseSoftwareLtd/showcase-workshop-apis/webhook-api/README.md

     }

 To test our Webhooks before setting up scripts, the [RequestBin](http://requestb.in/) tool is an good utility that helps you see data arrive.
-Use the "Test Webhook" function in `Settings &gt; Workspace` with a RequestBin URL to try this.
+Use the "Test Webhook" function in `Settings > Workspace` with a RequestBin URL to try this.